Dr Max Dias MBBS BSc (Med) (UNSW) FRACS (Urol)

 How you can meet with Max

-Consulting appointments are available at the Sydney Adventist Hospital in Wahroonga, at Norwest Private Hospital in Bella Vista, and at Northern Beaches Cancer Care in Frenchs Forest.
-The consulting rooms are conveniently located with ample parking in the upper north and north-west suburbs of Sydney.
+Consulting appointments are available at the Sydney Adventist Hospital in Wahroonga, at Norwest Private Hospital in Bella Vista, and at our clinic in Frenchs Forest.

 Max has regular operating lists at Sydney Adventist Hospital in Wahroonga and Norwest Private Hospital in Bella Vista.